Derrick A. Bell, J.D. 1957

-Upon his return in 1954, Bell enrolled at the University of Pittsburgh Law School, where he earned an L.L.B. in 1957 as the only Black graduate of his class.
+Upon his return in 1954, Bell enrolled at the University of Pittsburgh Law School and earned his L.L.B. in 1957, just three years after the Supreme Court's landmark decision in Brown v.
+Board of Education of Topeka, Kansas had overturned the principle of racially segregated schools in the United States.
+Bell was the sole Black graduate of his class.

 After graduation, he joined the United States Department of Justice in the Honor Graduate Recruitment Program with a recommendation from William P. Rogers, the United States associate attorney general.
 Driven by his passion for racial justice, he transferred to the Civil Rights Division, becoming one of few Black lawyers within the Justice Department at that time.
 Bell pioneered the creation of a casebook in law, delving into the law's intersection with race and racism.
 Additionally, he scrutinized how race and racism influenced law-making, challenging prevailing norms during an era when such connections were not widely acknowledged as legitimate.